PintoDrop/resteasyrecipe/README.md

 <!--
-getting images to appear on recipe cards a useful form for creating recipe making a rating for individual recipe
+getting images to appear on recipe cards making a rating for individual recipe (need login info?)
  -->